Article

 Aotearoa’s contributions to greenhouse gas emissions

-Drew Bingham from the Ministry for the Environment discusses two approaches for looking at greenhouse gas emissions: production and consumption.
+Drew Bingham from the Ministry for the Environment discusses economic activity and its influence on greenhouse gas emissions.

 Sources of emissions